esphome/esphome-docs/components/display/nextion.rst

      sensor:
        - platform: nextion
-         nextion_id: n1
+         nextion_id: nextion1
-         nextion_component:
-           id: n0_sensor
          name: "n0"
-           nextion_component_name: n0
+         component_name: n0
        - platform: nextion
-         nextion_id: n1
-         nextion_component:
-           id: n1_sensor
+         id: current_page
-           name: "n1"
+         name: "current_page"
-           nextion_component_name: n1
+         variable_name: dp
-           update_interval: 10s
+         update_interval: 1s

-Note that the latter requires a custom protocol to be included in the Nextion display's code/configuration.
+Note that the first one requires a custom protocol to be included in the Nextion display's code/configuration.
 See the individual components for more detail.

 See Also
 --------